EricaH-E/OS-Simulator/README.md

 **S m**     Shows the state of memory.

 **The following project is a class project following the professors instructions as to  what the program should do when given the commands above.
-The professor gave instruction on how it should be implemented**
+The professor gave no instruction on how it should be implemented**